BestTimesToVisit.com Logo

 transport

 Rent a scooter or small car to truly explore Corfu's hidden coves and mountain villages.
 While buses connect major towns, they're infrequent and don't reach the best beaches.
-Just be prepared for narrow, winding roads – a small vehicle is key!
+Just be prepared for narrow, winding roads – a smaller vehicle is definitely your friend here!

 food

-Don't leave Corfu without trying 'Pastitsada' (a hearty rooster or beef stew with thick pasta) and 'Sofrito' (veal cooked in white wine and garlic).
+Don't leave Corfu without trying 'Pastitsada,' a hearty rooster or beef stew with thick pasta, and 'Sofrito,' a tender veal dish in a white wine and garlic sauce.
 Look for 'tavernas' away from the main tourist strips in Corfu Town for more authentic, home-style cooking at better prices.

 money

-While credit cards are widely accepted in hotels and larger restaurants, always carry some Euros for smaller tavernas, local markets, and bus tickets.
-ATMs are plentiful in towns, but it's wise to withdraw a bit more than you think you'll need when you see one, especially if you're heading to more remote areas.
+While credit cards are accepted in most hotels and larger restaurants, always carry some Euros for smaller tavernas, local markets, and bus tickets.
+ATMs are readily available in towns, but it's wise to withdraw a bit more cash than you think you'll need to avoid multiple transaction fees.

 culture

 Embrace the 'siga siga' (slowly, slowly) pace of life.
-Don't rush your meals or expect instant service everywhere; it's part of the charm.
-A friendly 'kalimera' (good morning) or 'kalispera' (good evening) goes a long way in interactions with locals.
+Don't rush your meals or expect instant service everywhere, especially outside of peak tourist season.
+Enjoying a leisurely coffee or ouzo at a kafeneio is part of the Corfiot experience.

 packing